-In October 2018, the 1,121-foot-tall, 60-story Comcast Technology Center opened as Philadelphia’s tallest building, with office space and a Four Seasons hotel on the upper floors opening in August 2019.
+In October 2018, the 1,121-foot-tall, 60-story Comcast Technology Center at 1800 Arch Street opened as Philadelphia’s tallest building, with office space and a Four Seasons hotel on the upper floors opening in August 2019.
 In this feature, Philly YIMBY explores the origins and construction history of the country’s tallest building outside of New York City and Chicago.

 In the 1990s, cable services provider Comcast was expanding its business and looking for a new location for its headquarters, eyeing the then-struggling city of Philadelphia.
 In the late 1990s, the company considered a roughly 1,000-foot-tall tower at the former site of One Meridien Plaza across from City Hall, with a curved pinnacle capped with a set of spires.
 Whether or not the legacy of the 1991 fire, which claimed the lives of three firefighters, played a role, the proposal was eventually cancelled.